- Greater Houston Convention and Visitors Bureau

 - Rice Village – One of the oldest shopping areas in town, Village Arcade in Rice Village is a great mix of classic stores and unique boutiques.
 Located near Rice University and the Texas Medical Center, the Village offers shoppers an eclectic experience.
 Get a sneak peek at ricevillageonline.com

-- The Galleria is the number one shopping destination in Houston with more than 375 stores and restaurants, two hotels and an ice rink.
+- The Galleria is the No. 1 one shopping destination in Houston with more than 375 stores and restaurants, two hotels and an ice rink.
 Fashion icons such as Louis Vuitton, Gucci and Tiffany & Co. are showcased here next to everyday favorites like Gap and Macy’s.
 Need a break?
 Take a seat and watch the ice skaters twirl.
-Visit simon.com/mall to learn more about what you’ll find (or won’t find) in the Galleria.

 - Harwin Drive – Looking for basement bargains?
 Head over to Harwin Drive in West Houston.
 Warehouse stores sell leather goods (some real and some faux), jewelry, clothing and other accessories.
 The area is similar to New York’s Orchard Street with must-have items at unbeatable prices.